Britain says Iran must stop and reverse its nuclear activities

 Iran said on Sunday it will boost its uranium enrichment in a few hours above a cap set by the nuclear deal, a move that could eventually culminate in the return of all international sanctions on Tehran.

-“Iran has broken the terms of the JCPoA,” the Foreign Office spokesman said, referring to the deal’s formal name, the Joint Comprehensive Plan of Action (JCPOA).
+“Iran has broken the terms of the JCPoA,” the Foreign Office spokesman said, refering to the deal’s formal name, the Joint Comprehensive Plan of Action (JCPOA).